observablehq/runtime/README.md

 <a href="#Runtime_load" name="Runtime_load">#</a> Runtime.<b>load</b>(<i>notebook</i>[, <i>builtins</i>, <i>observer</i>])

 Returns a new *runtime* for the given *notebook* definition with the given *builtins* object, possibly attaching variables in the main module to "pending", "fulfilled" and "rejected" callbacks according to the specified *observer* function.
-Each property on the *builtins* object defines a builtin variable for the runtime; these builtins are available as named inputs to any [defined variables](#variable_define) on any [module](#modules) associated with this runtime.
-The *notebook* is an object with *notebook*.id and *notebook*.modules properties, such as:
+Each property on the *builtins* object defines a built in variable for the runtime; these are available as named inputs to any [defined variables](#variable_define) on any [module](#modules) associated with this runtime.
+The *notebook* is an object with *notebook*.id and *notebook*.modules properties:

 ```js
 const notebook = {